Documents Needed for a Business Valuation

 - Market size; share analysis; opportunities and threats to market share

 - Dashboard metrics currently used to evaluate sales performance

-Customer concentrations – List the 5 largest customers revenue amounts for the past 3 years and total of all other customers.
+Customer concentrations – List the five largest customer revenue amounts for the past three years and a total of all other customers.

-Vendor concentrations – List the 5 largest vendors with amounts for the past 3 years and total of all other vendors.
-Amy contracts or licensing agreements in place?
+Vendor concentrations – List the five largest vendors with amounts for the past three years and a total of all other vendors.
+Do you have any contracts or licensing agreements in place?